types of supporting tissues in plants, functions of plant tissues.

 Plants generally, are known to possess supporting tissues which give them definite shape, strength, rigidity and resistance against external forces such as wind and water to which they are continuously subjected.

 How is support provided for Herbaceous and woody plants? the supporting tissues in these set plants can be seen in plants like mango and guava of types of supporting tissues in plants

 TYPES OF SUPPORTING TISSUES IN PLANTS

-IN PLANTS, as we all know, there are of different sizes and so supporting tissues in plants have types and shapes. this will also has to do with the plant internal structures
+IN PLANTS, as we all know, there are different sizes and so supporting tissues in plants have types and shapes. this will also have to do with the plant’s internal structures

 FUNCTIONS OF THE PARENCHYMA

 WOOD OR THE XYLEM TISSUES AS TYPES OF SUPPORTING TISSUE

 What are the Xylem tissues?
 Plants generally, are known to possess supporting tissues which give them definite shape, strength, rigidity and resistance against external forces such as wind and water to which they are continuously subjected.
 You can read my post on the anatomy and external structure of plants and crops here